pastahub/sauron/readme.md

 A python script for finding ideal blind travel coordinates for minecraft speedrunning

 ## Setup
-Install numpy and keyboard with `pip3 install numpy` and `pip3 install keyboard` if you do not have them installed Run sauron.py
+Install numpy and keyboard with `pip3 install numpy` and `pip3 install keyboard` if you do not have them installed<br>Run sauron.py

 ##  Use
 When you want to check blind coords, press f3+c